 Tthough most of my published work has been experimental in nature, my more recent teaching and research has concentrated on the application of such findings.
 One project on individual creativity involved 12 hr interviews with each of 5 Nobellaureates in Chemistry and Physics.
-Other teaching and invited talks have concentrated on the quality of jury decision making and the cultural differences in the ways in which juries deliberate.
+Other teaching and invited talks have concentrated on the quality of jury decision making and the quality of top boards in organizations.
 Most recently, the emphasis has been on applications to business.
-Having taught at London Business School for a year in 2005-6, my teaching, writing and resarch emphasizes the art of persuasion, leading teams and especially corporate cultures for innovation.
+Having taught at London Business School in 2005-6 ad leading their field trips to Capetown, my teaching, writing and research has emphasized the art of persuasion, leading teams and developing corporate cultures for innovation.

 A full description of my professional life as teacher, researcher, executive education can be found at www.CharlanNemeth.com

 My recent book In Defense of Troublemakers:The Power of Dissent in Life and Business is the culmination of decades of research on this issue.
 It is published by Basic Books and has made it on Adam Grant's list of new idea books to read in 2018 and the list of "10 new business books everyone will be talking about in a few months"